mui/material-ui/docs/data/material/components/no-ssr/no-ssr.md

 import NoSsr from '@mui/base/NoSsr';
 ```

-Please refer to the [No-SSR](/base/react-no-ssr/) page in the MUI Base docs for examples and details on usage.
+Please refer to the [No-SSR](/base/react-no-ssr/) component page in the MUI Base docs for examples and details on usage.
 :::